Cattle exported to Indonesia in July 2019

-A consignment of 3,403 cattle was loaded on the MV Girolando Express at the Port of Darwin between 3 and 4 July 2019.
-The vessel departed on 4 July 2019.
-The vessel discharged at the Port of Jakarta, Indonesia between 8 and 11 July 2019, making this a 9-day voyage.
+A consignment of 3,824 cattle was loaded onto the MV Gudali Express at the Port of Broome on 9 July 2019 and departed on the same day.
+All the cattle were discharged from the vessel at the Port of Panjang, Indonesia on 14 July 2019, making this a 5 day voyage.

-An Independent Observer (observer) boarded the vessel at Darwin, then remained on board until completion of discharge.
+An independent observer boarded the vessel at Broome and remained on board until completion of discharge.

-The following comments represent a summary of key observations and has been approved by the observer who accompanied this voyage.
+The following are a summary of key observations of the observer who accompanied the voyage.

 Independent observations of the implementation of procedures to ensure health and welfare of livestock

-Exporter arrangements were in place to address procedures relating to livestock management from loading through to discharge, including contingencies.
+Exporter arrangements were available to address procedures relating to livestock management from loading through to discharge, including contingencies.

-The cattle were not strictly loaded in accordance with the load plan with some minor adjustments made in the first few days to improve stocking densities.
-Stocking density was within the Australian Standards for the Export of Livestock 2011 (version 2.3) (ASEL) requirements.
-The cattle were fed immediately after loading, and had access to water in accordance with ASEL.
-All cattle in each pen had access to feed troughs and room to move freely to and from trough locations.
-The observer noted 50% of cattle could lie down at a time in each pen.
-No animal welfare issues were observed during loading.
+The cattle were loaded in accordance with the load plan, they were fed immediately after loading and had access to water in accordance with the Australian Standards for the Export of Livestock 2011 (version 2.3) (ASEL) requirements.
+All the cattle in the pens had access to feed troughs and room to move freely to and from the trough locations.

 Feed and water

-The vessel produced an adequate volume of water by reverse osmosis.
-Water was available in nose bowls in each pen and in a plastic trough for each pen that was manually filled by the crew.
+Water was produced by reverse osmosis plants and was supplied through automatic nose bowls in each pen as well as in a plastic trough for each pen that was manually filled by the crew.

 Health and welfare

-The exporter arrangements were observed to be implemented during the voyage and to be compliant with ASEL requirements up to the point of unexpected delay during unloading.
+The exporter arrangements were observed to be implemented during the voyage and to be compliant with ASEL requirements.